NBISweden/workshop-reproducible-research/docs/jupyter.md

 You will see that the notebook contains only two cells: one with some import statements and one with two function definitions.
 We'll come back to those later.
 Now, run the cells and add a new empty cell to the notebook.
-Typically the snakemake workflow will be executed from a terminal but let's try to actually run the workflow directly from within the Jupyter notebook.
+Typically the snakemake workflow would be executed from a terminal but let's try to actually run the workflow directly from within the Jupyter notebook.

 In the current directory you'll find the necessary `Snakefile` and `config.yml` to run the workflow.
-In an empty cell in your notebook, add code to run the workflow then run the cell.
+In an empty cell in your notebook, add code to run the workflow.
+Then run the cell.

 ??? note "Click to see how to run the workflow from a cell"
     ```